 Biomaterials are those which interact with the native-tissue, organ or function in a body.
 Biomaterials have recently attracted a lot of attention due to the potential applications in replacing major components and systems in a living organism.
 Biomaterials have been widely used in dental, cardiovascular, cosmetic and orthopedic applications.
 XPS has been particularly useful in exploring the limits and possibilities of such novel devices and interfaces.
+Watch our interview with Dr Fiona McBride discussing the role of surface analysis in characterising anti-microbial surfaces.

 Here we list a number of references in high impact factor journals from Kratos AXIS spectrometer Users published over the last few years.